Update 2: April 19, 2019

 Update 2: Google came to party

-In the end, this should not be collision but a collaboration between industries.
+In the end, this should not be a clash but a collaboration between industries.
 For the sake of a safe society, having more clarity in contracts would be beneficial to everyone.

-Especially when you realize that this legacy mechanism of a contract in text is in a race against a smarter competitor on Blockchain.
+Especially when we realize that this legacy mechanism of a contract in text is in a race against a smarter competitor on Blockchain.